 Bless our children, who, unlike adults, were as happy as they could be when we moved in.
 Without a sofa then, they would lay a mat in the living area, where they could sit while doing all sorts of things.
 They would read, play and find ways to amuse themselves.
 The echoes of their voices and resounding laughter were the only noise in the neighborhood.
 We had what we needed and more!
 Joy of togetherness, joy of a family, joy of God.

 So we stopped wishing and desiring much for our house.
 Instead, we simply bought what is necessary, gradually, as our finances would allow, one at a time.
 We got our heads and hands on some DIY activities.
 After sometime, we finally had that little garden.
-We did let go of the idea of paying someone to do the landscaping because it was too expensive, instead, ending up with me buying the plants (the easier part), and my husband, doing the landscaping part.
+We did let go of the idea of paying someone to do the landscaping because it was too expensive, instead, ending up with me buying the plants and giving my husband ideas and instructions (the easier part), and my husband, doing the landscaping part.

 When we stopped looking at what was missing, started counting what we have and thanking God for what He has given, we discovered rest and freedom – from endless material desires.
 It was a humbling experience not to have exactly what you planned and dreamed of.
 Through this experience, God taught us patience in waiting for His Help and a practice of detachment from things that are temporary.

 Desires for earthly things is like trudging a long beautiful road with no end and you just keep on going and going.
 Your eyes get lost in the delightful scenery.
 You get tired along the way but you are bound to continue because there’s no place for rest.